French ship Redoutable (1795)

 Built as Suffren, the ship was commissioned in the Brest squadron of the French fleet.
 After her crew took part in the Quibéron mutinies, she was renamed to Redoutable.
 She took part in the Croisière du Grand Hiver, the Battle of Groix, and the Expédition d'Irlande.
 At the Peace of Amiens, Redoutable was sent to the Caribbean for the Saint-Domingue expedition, ferrying troops to Guadeloupe and Haiti.

 Later, she served in the fleet under Vice-admiral Villeneuve, and took part in the Trafalgar Campaign.
 At the Battle of Trafalgar, Redoutable rushed to cover the flagship Bucentaure when the ship following her failed to maintain the line.
-She tried in vain to stop Nelson's HMS Victory from breaking the line and raking Bucentaure, and then engaged her with furious cannon and small arms fire that silenced the British flagship and killed Nelson.
-As her crew prepared to board Victory, HMS Temeraire raked her with grapeshot, killing or maiming most of her crew.
+She tried in vain to stop Nelson's Victory from breaking the line and raking Bucentaure, and then engaged her with furious cannon and small arms fire that silenced Victory and killed Nelson.
+As her crew prepared to board Victory, HMS Temeraire raked Redoutable with grapeshot, killing or maiming most of the crew.
 Redoutable continued to fight until she was in danger of sinking before striking her colours.
 She foundered in the storm of 22 October 1805.

 Career

-The ship of the line was laid down at Brest in January 1790, and launched as Suffren on 31 May 1791.
+The ship of the line was laid down at Brest in January 1789, and launched as Suffren on 31 May 1791.
 She was the first ship of the French Navy named in honour of Vice-admiral Suffren de Saint Tropez, who had died a hero of the American War of Independence on 8 December 1788.
 She was completed there in December 1792.